About the Oklahoma History Center

 Educateyourself and your family through research and interpretive programs of Oklahoma’s rich and diverse history.

-Located on eighteen acres across from the capital building, the Oklahoma History Center is a beautifully designed, self-guided exploration of Oklahoma—past to present.
+Located on eighteen acres across from the Oklahoma state capitol, the Oklahoma History Center is a beautifully designed exploration of Oklahoma—past to present.
 Within our 215,000 square-foot learning center are five galleries housing multiple hands-on audio, video, and computer activities.

-The Oklahoma Museum of History is a division of the Oklahoma Historical Society.
-In addition to supporting the mission of the OHS to preserve and perpetuate the history of Oklahoma and its people, the museum collects, preserves, and interprets the history of Oklahoma for everyone.
-The museum fulfills its mission through the application of the highest standards of collections care, the presentation of diverse in-house and traveling exhibits, and multi-disciplinary educational programs.
+The Oklahoma History Center is a division of the Oklahoma Historical Society.
+The museum fulfills the Oklahoma Historical Society's mission through the application of the highest standards of collections care, the presentation of diverse exhibits, and multi-disciplinary educational programs.

 An architectural masterpiece, a decade in the making, the Oklahoma History Center was designed by the firm of Beck Associates of Oklahoma City in collaboration with the firm Helmuth, Obata, and Kassabaum of St. Louis, Missouri.
 Haley Sharpe Design Limited of Washington, DC, and Leicester, Great Britain designed the original exhibits.